marco-colonna/csc-310-project/phase2.md

 **P3:** P3 is a 25 year old, black female.
 She has some experience with computers for school and work, but is primarily a Mac user.

-**P4:** P4 is a 19 year rold, white female.
+**P4:** P4 is a 19 year old, white female.
 She has experience with windows on the desktop for school, but no laptop experience, and therefore is not too familiar with some of the more laptop-oriented options.

 **P5:** Description.